 If yes, specify the procedures: 38 free text answers: Emerging themes: "I follow the guidelines from the municipality" "We have a file where all the routines are, but I do not remember them right now" "I follow the municipality's guidelines" Follow procedures/municipality guidelines (n = 3) "Contact the principal, and then he has a procedure to follow" "I report it to the principal" "I report it to the administration" Contact the principal/administration of the school (n = 18) "Report it to the administration, and follow procedures after that" "Contact the principal immediately.
 He has procedures for taking the case further" "Teachers contact the principal if they get a suspicion or knowledge about sexual abuse" "I contact the administration, who then contact the Child Welfare Service or other agencies" "The administration handles this.
-We report it I don't know the details of the procedures but I know they pursue it" "The principal and the administration take over and follow procedures" "Report to the administration" "I plot the principal.
-The principal has precedures for further follow up and "I alert the principal.
+We report it I don't know the details of the procedures but I know they pursue it" "The principal and the administration take over and follow procedures" "Report to the administration" "I alert the principal.
 The principal has procedures for further follow up and investigation of the case" "Contact the principal, who further contacts the Child Welfare Service" "Contact my superiors, who then act on the information" "Contact our nearest leader.
 Follow further plan about what we should do in given order" "Contact the principal!"
-"We address the matter for the principal, who takes the case to the Child Welfare Service and the police" "The teacher alerts the principal at once, and principal and the administration starts with the procedure immediately" "I am not quite sure, but the administration contacts the Child Welfare Service, and further case procedures I do not know" "I contact the school nurse and the assistant principal" Contact the principal/administration and "Contact the administration and school nurse, and maybe pursue the case further after initial investigations" other agencies $(n = 7)$ "Principal, school nurse, the Child Welfare Service" "That you contact the administration, as well as the Child Welfare Service" "Discuss it with the administration and contact the Child Welfare Service" "Contact the principal - contact the Child Welfare Service - contact the police - contact the Children's House" "Contact the principal and Child Welfare Service" "Contact the school nurse, the Child Welfare Service, the police" Contact other agencies "That the Child Welfare Service and the Incest centre are contacted" (n=4) "Contact the Child Welfare Service" "Police, The Child Welfare Service are contacted, as well as the sexual abuse team in the municipality, Incest centre" "I know there is a plan but I don't know what it contains" Not cure what the precedures are "I know there is a plan, but I don't know what it contains" "I do not know because I have not been in such cases, but I know that the school has had those incidents" Not sure what the procedures are $(n = 6)$ "I am unsure of the details, but I am sure that they have" "I do not have any knowledge of it" "I know where the file is and the routines are there, but I do not have them in my head" "Unsure"
+"We address the matter for the principal, who takes the case to the Child Welfare Service and the police" "The teacher alerts the principal at once, and principal and the administration starts with the procedure immediately" "I am not quite sure, but the administration contacts the Child Welfare Service, and further case procedures I do not know" "I contact the school nurse and the assistant principal" Contact the principal/administration and "Contact the administration and school nurse, and maybe pursue the case further after initial investigations" other agencies $(n=7)$ "Principal, school nurse, the Child Welfare Service" "That you contact the administration, as well as the Child Welfare Service" "Discuss it with the administration and contact the Child Welfare Service" "Contact the principal - contact the Child Welfare Service - contact the police - contact the Children's House" "Contact the principal and Child Welfare Service" "Contact the school nurse, the Child Welfare Service, the police" Contact other agencies "That the Child Welfare Service and the Incest centre are contacted" (n=4) "Contact the Child Welfare Service" "Police, The Child Welfare Service are contacted, as well as the sexual abuse team in the municipality, Incest centre" No. 1 and 1 "I know there is a plan, but I don't know what it contains" "I do not know because I have not been in such cases, but I know that the school has had those incidents" Not sure what the procedures are $(n = 6)$ "I am unsure of the details, but I am sure that they have" "I do not have any knowledge of it" "I know where the file is and the routines are there, but I do not have them in my head" "Unsure"